-You are new to wine-making and know nitrogen is used in the process, but you're not sure how it is used?
+Problem: I am new to wine-making and I know nitrogen is used in the process, but I'm not sure how it is used.

 - Pressurization: To avoid the supply of oxygen during pressing, the environment of the grapes is saturated with nitrogen.